J.W. Cole Advisors Inc. Decreases Stock Position in ConocoPhillips (NYSE:COP)

 J.W.
 Cole Advisors Inc. cut its holdings in ConocoPhillips (NYSE:COP – Free Report) by 3.8% during the 3rd quarter, Holdings Channel.com reports.
 The institutional investor owned 29,345 shares of the energy producer’s stock after selling 1,159 shares during the quarter.
 J.W.
 Cole Advisors Inc.’s holdings in ConocoPhillips were worth $3,516,000 at the end of the most recent reporting period.

 Several other institutional investors and hedge funds have also made changes to their positions in the business.
 Bank Julius Baer & Co.
-Ltd Zurich lifted its holdings in ConocoPhillips by 97,756.1% in the 2nd quarter.
+Ltd Zurich boosted its position in shares of ConocoPhillips by 97,756.1% in the 2nd quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 1,354,810,556 shares of the energy producer’s stock valued at $140,371,922,000 after purchasing an additional 1,353,426,064 shares in the last quarter.
-Geode Capital Management LLC lifted its holdings in ConocoPhillips by 1.5% in the 2nd quarter.
-Geode Capital Management LLC now owns 22,756,145 shares of the energy producer’s stock valued at $2,354,009,000 after purchasing an additional 334,277 shares in the last quarter.
-Morgan Stanley lifted its holdings in ConocoPhillips by 26.6% in the 4th quarter.
-Morgan Stanley now owns 16,647,723 shares of the energy producer’s stock valued at $1,964,432,000 after purchasing an additional 3,497,750 shares in the last quarter.
+Ltd Zurich now owns 1,354,810,556 shares of the energy producer’s stock worth $140,371,922,000 after buying an additional 1,353,426,064 shares in the last quarter.
+Geode Capital Management LLC boosted its position in shares of ConocoPhillips by 1.5% in the 2nd quarter.
+Geode Capital Management LLC now owns 22,756,145 shares of the energy producer’s stock worth $2,354,009,000 after buying an additional 334,277 shares in the last quarter.
+Morgan Stanley boosted its position in shares of ConocoPhillips by 26.6% in the 4th quarter.
+Morgan Stanley now owns 16,647,723 shares of the energy producer’s stock worth $1,964,432,000 after buying an additional 3,497,750 shares in the last quarter.
 Moneta Group Investment Advisors LLC lifted its holdings in ConocoPhillips by 98,832.5% in the 4th quarter.
 Moneta Group Investment Advisors LLC now owns 8,584,373 shares of the energy producer’s stock valued at $1,012,956,000 after purchasing an additional 8,575,696 shares in the last quarter.
 Finally, Fisher Asset Management LLC lifted its holdings in ConocoPhillips by 2.1% in the 2nd quarter.
 Fisher Asset Management LLC now owns 7,168,823 shares of the energy producer’s stock valued at $742,865,000 after purchasing an additional 146,064 shares in the last quarter.
 80.36% of the stock is currently owned by hedge funds and other institutional investors.

 Wall Street Analysts Forecast Growth

 A number of research analysts have issued reports on COP shares.
-UBS Group reduced their target price on shares of ConocoPhillips from $149.00 to $138.00 and set a “buy” rating on the stock in a report on Thursday, December 14th.
-JPMorgan Chase & Co. dropped their price objective on shares of ConocoPhillips from $153.00 to $141.00 and set a “neutral” rating for the company in a research note on Friday, December 8th.
-Morgan Stanley upped their price objective on shares of ConocoPhillips from $124.00 to $125.00 and gave the company an “overweight” rating in a research note on Monday, October 2nd.
-Erste Group Bank raised shares of ConocoPhillips from a “hold” rating to a “buy” rating in a research note on Friday, September 8th.
+StockNews.com started coverage on shares of ConocoPhillips in a report on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+Johnson Rice lowered shares of ConocoPhillips from an “accumulate” rating to a “hold” rating in a report on Thursday, December 14th.
+Royal Bank of Canada upped their target price on shares of ConocoPhillips from $130.00 to $135.00 and gave the company an “outperform” rating in a report on Tuesday, November 14th.
+Bank of America upped their target price on shares of ConocoPhillips from $145.00 to $150.00 in a report on Wednesday, September 27th.
 Finally, Susquehanna dropped their price objective on shares of ConocoPhillips from $153.00 to $152.00 and set a “positive” rating for the company in a research note on Wednesday, October 18th.
 Seven equities research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $135.45.

 ConocoPhillips Stock Up 0.9 %

-ConocoPhillips (NYSE:COP – Get Free Report) last released its earnings results on Thursday, November 2nd.
-The energy producer reported $2.16 EPS for the quarter, beating the consensus estimate of $2.04 by $0.12.
-The company had revenue of $14.87 billion during the quarter, compared to analysts’ expectations of $15.32 billion.
+ConocoPhillips (NYSE:COP – Get Free Report) last released its quarterly earnings results on Thursday, November 2nd.
+The energy producer reported $2.16 earnings per share for the quarter, topping analysts’ consensus estimates of $2.04 by $0.12.
+The firm had revenue of $14.87 billion during the quarter, compared to analysts’ expectations of $15.32 billion.
 ConocoPhillips had a return on equity of 23.30% and a net margin of 17.91%.
-Equities analysts anticipate that ConocoPhillips will post 9.06 earnings per share for the current year.
+On average, equities research analysts anticipate that ConocoPhillips will post 9.06 EPS for the current fiscal year.

 ConocoPhillips Increases Dividend